Burglary and Theft Crimes Defense Attorney in McKinney

 Class A misdemeanor

 If you’re facing a conviction for a theft or burglary offense, you might wonder how to handle the legal proceedings ahead.
 Rosenthal Kalabus & Therrian will take the burden off you and take care of each step on your behalf.
+A knowledgeable theft defense lawyer can be integral in defending against theft or burglary charges, ensuring your rights are protected and navigating the complexities of the case.
 There are various defenses a theft attorney in McKinney could use during your trial to get the charges reduced or dropped entirely.
+Some of these defenses are:

-Violation of rights.
 If the investigating officers violated any of your rights during the arrest process, we could file a motion to suppress evidence.
 Maybe law enforcement failed to obtain a search warrant before searching your home or car.
-If that’s the case, anything they collected that could prove you’re guilty of theft would not be admissible in court.
+If that’s the case, anything they collected, such as photos or videos, that could prove you’re guilty of theft would not be admissible in court.
+Our commitment to guiding you through the legal process ensures you feel informed and supported during this challenging time.

 At Rosenthal Kalabus & Therrian, we have a legal team with the experience, knowledge, resources, and skills to handle any type of theft or burglary case.
-If you’re facing a misdemeanor or felony conviction, you need a strong defense strategy so you won’t have to serve time behind bars.
+If you’re facing a misdemeanor or felony conviction, you need early and experienced legal representation to build a strong defense strategy so you won’t have to serve time behind bars.
 We’ll fight to protect your rights and attempt to reach a plea agreement or get your case dismissed.

 You might feel lost and unsure of what steps to take after getting arrested.
 The most crucial thing you can do is hire a dedicated McKinney theft crimes defense lawyer from Rosenthal Kalabus & Therrian.
-We know you’re feeling overwhelmed by the legal road ahead.
+Our McKinney theft attorneys know you’re feeling overwhelmed by the legal road ahead.
 Our McKinney theft lawyers can help you handle every legal aspect of your case so you can focus on yourself and your family.

-Call us today at (972) 369-0577 for a free consultation to find out more about our legal services or discuss the theft or burglary charges against you.
+Call our law firm today at (972) 369-0577 for a free initial consultation.
+Find out more about our legal services or discuss the theft or burglary charges against you.